Background Image for Header: West Virginia scenery

 A blueprint with a host of recommendations and ideas to advance the state's economic future, West Virginia Forward began as an unprecedented collaboration among West Virginia University, the West Virginia Department of Commerce and Marshall University.
 Over time, this partnership has developed into a larger, statewide effort to identify West Virginia's unique assets and pair them with economic trends that will leverage growth and development opportunities to strengthen and diversify all regions of the state.

-With a sharp focus on short-term and long-term objectives, and a refined vision, the partners are working alongside key stakeholders and experts across West Virginia and beyond.
-So far, innovative solutions and opportunities include advancing West Virginia’s workforce, business climate, educational opportunities, community development, energy sector, cybersecurity, entrepreneurship and infrastructure.
+With a sharp focus on short-term and long-term objectives, and a refined vision, the principal partners are working alongside key stakeholders and experts across West Virginia and beyond.
+So far, innovative solutions and opportunities include advancing West Virginia’s workforce, business climate, educational opportunities, community development, sector growth, cybersecurity, entrepreneurship and infrastructure.

 In addition to the collaborative efforts between West Virginia University, the Department of Commerce and Marshall University, West Virginia Forward's Steering Committee is tasked with setting overall direction, prioritizing initiatives and directing stakeholder outreach.